Digital Television Law: Navigating the Modern Broadcast Landscape

 Consumer Protection

-- Regulations overseeing contracts between service providers and consumers, including terms of service, billing practices, and dispute resolution.
+• Consumer‑protection laws oversee contracts between service providers and viewers, including terms of service, billing practices, promotions, and dispute‑resolution mechanisms.

 Transition from Analog to Digital